 Janelle Scott, Associate Professor.
 Educational policy, charter schools, politics of education, race and education, school choice, desegregation, philanthropy and education, advocacy.

-Stephen Small, Professor.
+Stephen Small, Associate Professor.
 Public history, collective memory, African diaspora in Europe.

 + Ula Taylor, Professor.
 African American studies, cultural African American history, colonial times, civil rights movement of the 60's, African American women's history, cultural, institutional and individual racism, United States.